Quantum algorithms for Uhlmann transformation: Main results

 where $\supp[A]$ is the support of a matrix $A$, i.e., the orthogonal complement of the kernel of $A$.
-By applying Eq.~\eqref{inteq:135} to the computational costs in \Cref{thm:informal fidelity result} for clarity, the results in \Cref{tab:fidelity} (marked with $\ddag$) are obtained.
+By applying Eq.~\eqref{inteq:135} to the computational costs in \Cref{thm:informal fidelity result} for clarity, the results in \Cref{tab:fidelity} (marked by $\ddag$) are obtained.